andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Demography/README.md

 The small helper script **coverage_to_windows.pl** can be used to convert a per-base binary-state genome mask (0=inaccessible; 1=accessible) in FASTA format into the necessary window-based format:

+### Usage example:

     ./coverage_to_windows.pl 100 genome_mask_accessible.fasta > genome_mask_accessible_100bp_windows.fasta

+Here the first argument specifies the size of the window and the second argument is the accessibility mask.

 ## vcf2msmc_coverage.pl